bbauska/W3Cx-5of5/README.md

 3.  undefined
 4.
 5.  &gt; typeof foo;
-6.  &apos;undefined&apos;
+6.  'undefined'
 7.
 8.  &gt;if (foo === undefined) {
-9.      console.log(&apos;The variable foo has no value and is undefined&apos;);
+9.      console.log('The variable foo has no value and is undefined');
 10. }
-11. &apos;The variable foo has no value and is undefined&apos;
+11. 'The variable foo has no value and is undefined'
 ```

 The above example shows how we can test whether a variable has a value